 With the MT100 padded jacket, the water-repellent treatment does not use PFC (perfluorocarbons) or is considered PFC-free.
 PFCs are used to make fabric water-repellent, however they are toxic to the environment and people.
 By substituting PFCs with other technologies giving the same level of performance, we are reducing the environmental impact.

 Once you have cleaned your padded jacket, we recommend you use a water-repellent reactivator spray to preserve the hydrophobic properties of the outer fabric https://www.decathlon.co.uk/p/fabric-waterproofing-liquid-250-ml/_/R-p-308192

 A tear on a padded jacket can happen when trekking!
 The good news is that it can be repaired so the tear doesn’t get any bigger or to stop the synthetic fibres from escaping.
 Don't you feel at ease carrying out this repair yourself?
 Don't worry!
 Our in-store Decathlon workshops offer a repair service to mend your padded jacket using a heat-bonded patch.

 Inside flap under the zip that protects from the wind.
 Elasticated cuffs Flap at the top of the collar to protect the chin.
 Tightening with an elastic cord and toggle at the hem.

 A score for comparing products' environmental impact

 The environmental impact of the product is calculated based on its entire life cycle and using different indicators.
-An overall ABCDE score is given to help you easily identify products with the best environmental performance by comparing products of the same type (T-shirts, trousers, backpacks, etc.).
-Decathlon is a voluntary supporter of this environmentally-friendly labelling approach.
-For more information: http://sustainability.decathlon.com/
+A general score from A to E is provided to help you easily identify the most eco-friendly products by comparing products of the same type (T-shirts, trousers, backpacks, etc).
+Decathlon is committed to displaying this environmental information.
+More information: http://sustainability.decathlon.com/